PSU-OIT-ARC/elasticmodels/README.md

         # the field to use for management commands when using the `--start` and
         # `--end` options.
 The default is None.
         date_field = "modified_on"
+        # when the .save() or .delete() method is called on a model
+        # object, any indexes for that model will automatically update the index
+        # in ES.
+If you don't want that behavior, change this to True
+        ignore_signals = False

+# Testing

+In your settings file, set

+    TEST_RUNNER = 'elasticmodels.SearchRunner'

+or subclass it with your own test runner. **By default, no data is inserted/updated/deleted by Elasticmodels** because it's slow.

+If you need a TestCase that actually hits ES, subclass `elasticmodels.ESTestCase`.
+For each test, all the indexes are destroyed and recreated.
+The index names are suffixed with "_test" so your data is not clobbered.

 # Tests: